muratk3n/thirdwave/en/README.md

 I am pretty sure if there was a Greece-TR war, GR could manage to tie..
 In every metric I look at, innovation, GII, military hardware, two countries are close.
-GDP/PerCap little diff, but they are in the same class which is decidedly lightweight.

-The sameness on so many fronts is another indication of ppl culture, and gov similarities, and that Anatolians belong to where they live, are not bunch of ragged punks from .. whereever.
+GDP/PerCap is in the same class basically which is decidedly lightweight.
+Sameness on many fronts is another indication of ppl / gov similarities, and that Anatolians belong to where they live, not bunch of ragged punks from whereever.

 ---